robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/reference-entity-pattern-any.md

 ## <a name="example-json"></a>JSON de exemplo

-Considere a consulta a seguir.
+Considere a consulta a seguir:

 `where is the form Understand your responsibilities as a member of the community and who needs to sign it after I read it?`